EwilsonS/Evan_Wilson_JavaS1/README.md

 //
 "Explain the architectural principles of REST."
 //
-"Explain the Richardson Maturity Model."
-// POM, resources, specific verbs,
+"Explain the Richardson Maturity Model." // POM, resources, specific verbs, hypermedia controls Hateoas "Describe JSON." // JS object notation

-"Describe JSON."
-// JS object notation

 "Explain how key/value pairs and arrays are used in JSON."
 //